mrbannerbear/corporate-event-management/event-management/task_description.md

     `You can take the error message from firebase`.
 You can show the error below the input fields or via alert/toast. `If you use alert/toast, do not implement the browser alert`.

+       `DONE.`

-8. Also, implement at least `one extra login` which could be (facebook, github, google, etc).
+8. Also, implement at least `one extra login` which could be (facebook, github, google, etc). `DONE.`

-9. After reloading the page of a private route, the user should not be redirected to the login page.
+9. After reloading the page of a private route, the user should not be redirected to the login page.    `PENDING.`

 10. Once logged in, the user name, profile picture and the logout button should appear on the header.
-If the user clicks on the logout button, make sure to log him/her out.
+If the user clicks on the logout button, make sure to log him/her out.    `DONE.`

 11. Add two more routes.
 Relevant to your website.
 These two routes will be private.
-You can put anything relevant to your site on these two routes.
+You can put anything relevant to your site on these two routes.    `PENDING.`

-12. Add a 404 page (not found page)
+12. Add a 404 page (not found page)    `PENDING.`

 ### :gift: Bonus Requirements: